-G. General Fund Budgetary Highlights
+General Fund Budgetary Highlights

-The Uniform Budgeting and Accounting Act of the State of Michigan requires that the local Board of Education approve the original budget for the upcoming fiscal year prior to its starting on July 1.
+The Uniform Budget Act of the State of Michigan requires that the local Board of Education approve the original budget for the upcoming fiscal year prior to its starting on July 1.
 Any amendments made to the operating budget must be approved by the Board prior to the close of the fiscal year on June 30.

-For the 2017-2018 fiscal year, the District amended the General Fund budget with the Board adopting the final amendments in June 2018.
-The following schedule shows a comparison of the original General Fund budget, the final amended General Fund budget, and actual totals from operations:
+The following schedule shows a comparison of the original general fund budget, the final amended general fund budget and actual totals from operations: